 This program is designed for people working in the Criminal Justice/Security Field, as well as for people who are planning to work in the Criminal Justice/Security Field.

-Course Cr.
+COURSE# Course Cr.

 Fall Semester

-Criminal Law 3
+CRJ 206 Criminal Law 3

-Communications Technologies s 4
+COM 100 Communications Technologie es 4

-Criminal Investigation 3
+CRJ 203 Criminal Investigation 3

-Homeland Security 3
+CRJ 223 Homeland Security 3

-Principles of Cybersecurity 3
+CST 210 Principles of Cybersecurity 3

-Total Program Credits:
+Total Prog ram Credits: 16

-Criminal Law Communications Technologies Criminal Investigation Homeland Security Principles of Cybersecurity